2025 CONCERTS & Workshops

 SUNDAY 8TH JUNE, 4.30PM - ST JOHN’S CATHEDRAL, CITY CENTRE

-This delightful Afternoon Proms concert takes place in the stunning surroundings of St John’s Cathedral and will feature a light choral programme performed by local and visiting choirs.
+This delightful Afternoon Proms concert took place in the stunning surroundings of St John’s Cathedral and featured a light choral programme performed by local and visiting choirs.
 Expect everything from pop and folk to traditional and classical – the perfect Sunday afternoon of song to round off the 2025 Limerick Sings Festival!

 Performing Choirs